 4019 Prospect Avenue

 Monday – Friday, 7 a.m. – 6 p.m.

 The ELC is currently enrolling children three to five years of age.
 The ELC is closed eight days throughout the year for holidays and staff development.

 The Early Learning Center has a whole-child approach to teaching preschoolers, accounting for their mind, body and soul.
-We celebrate the diversity of children and encourage them to learn about and respect differences.
+We celebrate the diversity of children and encourage them to learn about and respect their differences.

 Pre-K prepares children to enter kindergarten by teaching self-help skills, developing their attention spans and fostering learning independence.
 Children develop a love of learning while they become accustomed to working independently, participating in group activities and completing interest-based projects.
-Teachers help children understand the daily routines of a structured classroom while still focusing on child-center, creative learning.
+Teachers help children understand the daily routines of a structured classroom while still focusing on child-centered, creative learning.

 To prepare children for kindergarten and empower families to achieve and maintain the highest level of self-sufficiency.